 Don’t forget the classic walk around the neighborhood for good consistent exercise.
 Twice a day for thirty minutes each time is recommended.
 You can make up the other hour with some of our suggestions.

-Raw bones are integral for a healthy German Shepherd.
+Raw bones are integral for a keeping your German Shepherd’s health on par.
 Aside from keeping your dog busy, they provide lots of essential nutrients, keep their teeth clean and distract your GSD from any negative behavior.

 Fun Fact: Chewing bones is a great way for dogs to keep those pearly whites healthy and clean.
 Studies show that it is an effective way to remove dental calculus from their teeth.